eslint/rfcs/designs/2022-community-eslint-org/README.md

-I think it would be best to have some sort of a "core" team (of at least 3(?) people) that's making the decisions in terms of acceptance to the repo, which would all be admin of the org.
+I think it would be best to have some sort of a "core" team (of at least 3(?) people) that's making the decisions in terms of acceptance to the repo, which would (in addition to ESLint TSC) all be admin of the org.

 We can make a team (with sub-teams if we want) for each package, where we give admin rights on the repo for that specific package.

-The core team would help maintain all repos, whereas people in specific teams would only help maintain these repositories.
+The "core" team would help maintain all repos, whereas people in specific teams would only help maintain these repositories.

+The "core" team would also be responsible to contact package maintainers (outside of GitHub) if they appear inactive.
+If the package maintainers don't respond in a reasonable time frame (npm gives you 14(?) days to respond to a transfer request email), they could be considered non-responsive and the "core" team can step in to appoint a new maintainer for the repository.

 **Bonus:** I think having our own place in the Discord server where we can discuss some things would be a good idea as well.